 - Fresh Thai basil leaves (or use Holy Basil if you can find it.
 Italian Basil is good to use as well, though offers different flavors.)

 - Spicy peppers and red chili flakes for garnish

 How to Make Drunken Noodles (Pad Kee Mao) - the Recipe Method

 MAKE THE SAUCE.
 Whisk together the oyster sauce, light soy sauce, dark soy sauce, sriracha, sugar and garlic in a small bowl.
 Set aside until ready to use.

 FOR THE DRUNKEN NOODLES.

 The Noodles.
-Set the rice noodles into boiling water and boil for 2-3 minutes until softened, or to the packaging directions.
+Add the noodles to boiling water and boil for 2-3 minutes until softened, or cook noodles according to packaging directions.
 Drain, then stir into the wok or pan.

 The Sauce.
 Add the reserved sauce and stir to coat, along with the chopped green onion and cherry tomatoes.
 Cook 1-2 minutes to thicken up.